Skip to content

 Which inputs matter most

 You enter Cost per Hour, Lessons per Week, Weeks per Year, Years Taking Lessons, and Annual Value to You (£).
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 What's happening under the hood